keplernetwork/kepler/CONTRIBUTING.md

 # Find Us

-When you are starting to contribute to grin, we really would appreciate if you come by the gitter chat channels.
+When you are starting to contribute to kepler, we really would appreciate if you come by the gitter chat channels.

-In case of problems with trying out grin, before starting to contribute, there's the [Support chat](https://gitter.im/grin_community/support).
+In case of problems with trying out kepler, before starting to contribute, there's the [Support chat](https://gitter.im/kepler_community/support).
 Write there about what you've done, what you want to do, and maybe paste logs through a text paste webservice.

-* Please [join the grin Lobby](https://gitter.im/grin_community/Lobby) to get a feeling for the community.
+* Please [join the kepler Lobby](https://gitter.im/kepler_community/Lobby) to get a feeling for the community.
-* And [see the developers chat](https://gitter.im/grin_community/dev) if you have questions about source code files.
+* And [see the developers chat](https://gitter.im/kepler_community/dev) if you have questions about source code files.
   If you explain what you're looking at and what you want to do, we'll try to help you along the way.
 * Also see `docs/*.md` and the folder structure explanations, and [the wiki](https://github.com/keplernetwork/docs/wiki).
-* Further information and discussions are in the [Forum](https://www.grin-forum.org/), the [website](https://grin-tech.org), the [mailing list](https://lists.launchpad.net/keplernetwork/) and news channels like the [@grincouncil](https://twitter.com/grincouncil) and a (mostly unfiltered!)
-Twitter bot that collects headlines, mailing list posts, and reddit posts related to MimbleWinble/Kepler: [@grinmw](https://twitter.com/grinmw)
+* Further information and discussions are in the [Forum](https://www.kepler-forum.org/), the [website](https://kepler-tech.org), the [mailing list](https://lists.launchpad.net/keplernetwork/) and news channels like the [@keplercouncil](https://twitter.com/keplercouncil) and a (mostly unfiltered!)
+Twitter bot that collects headlines, mailing list posts, and reddit posts related to MimbleWinble/Kepler: [@keplermw](https://twitter.com/keplermw)

 ## Testing